-Facet ideals were introduced in [4] (generalizing [9] and [8]) as a method to study square-free monomial ideals.
+Facet ideals were introduced in [6] (generalizing [11] and [10]) as a method to study square-free monomial ideals.
 The idea is to associate a simplicial complex to a square-free monomial ideal, where each facet (maximal face) of the complex is the collection of variables that appear in a monomial in the minimal generating set of the ideal (see Definition 2.4).
 The ideal will then be called the "facet ideal" of this simplicial complex.
 Special simplicial complexes are called "simplicial trees" (Definition 2.9).
-Facet ideals of trees have many properties; for example, they have normal and Cohen-Macaulay Rees rings [4].
+Facet ideals of trees have many properties; for example, they have normal and Cohen-Macaulay Rees rings [6].
 Finding such classes of ideals is in general a very difficult problem.
-Simplicial trees also have very strong Cohen-Macaulay properties: their facet ideals are always sequentially Cohen-Macaulay [6], and one can determine under precisely what combinatorial conditions on the simplicial tree the facet ideal is Cohen-Macaulay [5].
-In [7] it is shown that the theory is not restricted to square-free monomial ideals; via polarization, one can extend many properties of facet ideals to all monomial ideals.
+Simplicial trees also have very strong Cohen-Macaulay properties: their facet ideals are always sequentially Cohen-Macaulay [8], and one can determine under precisely what combinatorial conditions on the simplicial tree the facet ideal is Cohen-Macaulay [7].
+In [9] it is shown that the theory is not restricted to square-free monomial ideals.
 All these properties, and many others, make simplicial trees extremely useful from an algebraic point of view.